Jumpstart your marketing campaign with these 25 small business marketing ideas. Let your marketing game begin!

 They can help you produce beautiful, valuable content.

-So if you haven’t already, do some research to find an influencer with a follower base that matches your target audience.
+So if you haven’t already, do some market research to find an influencer with a follower base that matches your target audience.

 Partner with them for extensive reach and new sales.